dappforce/subsocial-docs/docs/faq/Overview.md

 ## How do I start using Subsocial?

 Install the **Polkadot.js** extension in your browser.
-This extension allows you to sign transactions for Subsocial blockchain.
-It’s similar to MetaMask – a browser extension for Ethereum blockchain.
+This extension allows you to sign transactions for the Subsocial blockchain.
+It’s similar to MetaMask (a browser extension for Ethereum).

 - On Chrome, install via [Chrome web store](https://chrome.google.com/webstore/detail/polkadot%7Bjs%7D-extension/mopnmbcafieddcagagdcbnhejhlodfdd)
 - On Firefox, install via [Firefox add-ons](https://addons.mozilla.org/en-US/firefox/addon/polkadot-js-extension/)

 After the Polkadot extension is installed, create (or import) your account and then you can sign in on the Subsocial web dApp (decentralized application) by visiting this [link](https://app.subsocial.network).
-To use the dApp, you will need a Subsocial token, so please visit our [token faucet](https://app.subsocial.network/faucet).
+To use the dApp, you will need Subsocial tokens, so please visit our [token faucet](https://app.subsocial.network/faucet).

 ## Can I use Subsocial on mobile devices?

 You can read posts and comments on mobile devices.
 Currently it is not possible to post, comment, up/downvote, share, or follow from mobile devices.
 This is because our current web dApp requires the Polkadot.js extension to sign transactions, and modern mobile browsers (like Chrome and Firefox) do not support the extension.
-We have a mobile app in development.
+We currently have a mobile app in development.

 ## I have problems with the Polkadot{.js} extension.
 What should I do?